Make-School-Courses/CS-1.1-Object-Oriented-Programming/Lessons/01-Class-Intro.md

 ## In Class Activity: Start Programming!
 (10 min)
 - Work on the tutorial.
 - Ask you neighbor if you get stuck.
-Make sure to use proper programming terminology in your question.  (ex: Replace"this thing-ey" with "this parameter|object|function").
+Make sure to use proper programming terminology in your question.  (ex: Replace "this thing-ey" with "this parameter|object|function").
 - Use Python Documentation.

 ## Wrap up (10 min)